IoannisMachaliotis/grvc_e_clustering/README.md

 # License
 This code is released under MIT license

 We constantly work to improve algorithm performance and code reliability.
-For additional information please contact Juan Pablo Rodriguez Gomez <jrodriguezg@us.es>
+For additional information please contact Augusto Gomez Eguiluz <ageguiluz@us.es>